13 Vitamins from A to K: How to Get Enough

 Vitamins are small natural substances that all living microorganisms need.
 They assist in the metabolic process, converting fat and carbohydrates right into power, and they likewise figure in the development of bone and soft cells.

-Funk uncovered vitamins when he established that thiamine (vitamin B1), which exists in brown rice, treated beriberi’s nerve system condition.
+Funk uncovered vitamins when he established that thiamine (vitamin B1), which exists in brown rice, treated Beriberi’s nerve system condition.
 Funk additionally believed that vitamins could heal various other diseases that were common during that time, including scurvy, rickets, and sprue.

-In total, there are 13 Vitamins from A to K. These are the widely identified vitamins today.
+There are 13 Vitamins from A to K. These are the widely identified vitamins today.
 The analysis below aims at answering the following questions:

 • What are they?

-• How they improve the human body?
+• How do they improve the human body?

 • What are their primary functions as well as where can we find them?